- Vanessa Kerry, MD, MSc, Chief Executive Officer

 Director of Partnerships

-Dr. May is the Director of Partnerships for Seed Global Health.
+Dr. May is the Director of Partnerships of Seed Global Health.
 She is a senior fellow in gastroenterology in the University of California Los Angeles Specialty Training and Advanced Research (STAR) Program and a doctoral candidate in health policy and management at the Fielding UCLA School of Public Health.
 Her research addresses challenges in access to preventative services nationally and internationally, community engagement in health, and patient education.
 Dr. May serves on the board of directors for Operation Healthy Africa, a nonprofit foundation that provides basic healthcare in resource-poor regions in West and East Africa, and is also a medical director for the organization’s medical clinic in Bombo, Uganda.
 She has also participated in global health programs in Costa Rica, Nigeria, and South Africa.
 Dr. May graduated cum laude from Yale University in 2002 and then attended the University of Cambridge to study international systems of health care delivery, obtaining a Masters in epidemiology before matriculating to Harvard Medical School.
 After completing a residency in internal medicine at Massachusetts General Hospital, she became a clinical instructor in the Department of Medicine and Manager of Trainee Affairs for the Multicultural Affairs Office, where her focus was increasing workforce diversity for MGH and overseeing a mentorship program for housestaff of color.

 Ms. Louis is an Administrative and Research Assistant for Seed Global Health at CGH.
 Prior to this position, Ms. Louis was the Director of the Colby Volunteer Center at Colby College and had interned at the International AIDS Society in Geneva, Switzerland.
 Ms. Louis graduated from Colby College with majors in Global Studies and French, and a minor in Anthropology.